sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I then proceeded to plot a histogram of the various training set traffic signs.

-Finally i choose 20 random images from the training set to output the images using matplotlib.
+Finally i chose 20 random images from the training set to output the images using matplotlib.

 ### Design and Test a Model Architecture

 #### 1. Image Preprocessing

-I initially tried to convert the images to grayscale but after trial and error i came to the conclusion that converting the images to grayscale did not really help my model performance.
+I initially tried to convert the images to grayscale but after trial and error I came to the conclusion that converting the images to grayscale did not really help my model performance.
 This came as a surprise.

 Next, i decided to normalize by subtracting each data point by 128 and dividing by 128.
-I did improve my model performance with this but while researching i came across another method which seemed to give me better performance.
+I did improve my model performance with this but while researching I came across another method which seemed to give me better performance.
 I use the mean and standard deviation and preprocess my data in the following way.

 X_train = (X_train_pp - np.mean(X_train_pp))/np.std(X_train_pp)